 Peninsula School of Art takes food allergies very seriously and is not equipped to handle allergic reactions.
 If you have specific dietary needs or allergies, bringing your own lunches is your best option.
 We are not able to accommodate particular food preferences, dietary restrictions or food allergies.
 Please be advised Peninsula School of Art is not a nut free zone.

 At this time we are unable to offer student housing.
 We have in the past, and hope to again soon!
-In the meantime, please do not hesitate to contact our offices for recommendations, or click here for additional information.
+In the meantime, please do not hesitate to contact our offices for recommendations, or view the Plan Your Visit section of our website.

 Please leave your pets at home.
 Pets, other than licensed therapy/service animals such as Seeing Eye Dogs, are not allowed on the grounds, in cars in the parking lot or in PenArt buildings.
 There are few housing accommodations in Door County that allow pets.
 If you must bring your pet, ask us about an appropriate local kennel.

 Peninsula School of Art complies with the Americans with Disabilities Act (ADA).
 Any student who plans to bring a service animal must notify the Registrar at the time of registration, at which time we may ask if the service animal is required because of a disability and what work or task the service animal has been trained to do.
 A service animal must be under the handler’s control at all times, and the handler is expected to clean up after the service animal.

 The Guenzel Gallery of Peninsula School of Art is free and open to the public May-October, Monday through Saturday 8am-5pm and November-April, Tuesday through Saturday, 8am-5pm.